alexandrevicenzi/gistfy/README.md

 Gist your GitHub and Bitbucket repositories

-Gistfy is a easy way to create Gists from your GitHub and Bitbucket repositories or your GitHub Gist.
+Gistfy is an easy way to create embeddable code snippets from your Github and Bitbucket repositories or your Github Gists.

 ## Requirements